 Val di Funes is home to many legends.
-Two of the most visible are the Alpine churches of St. Johann and St. Magdalena.
-Their picturesque charm steals your breath as much as the riveting backdrop of the Odle peaks (Geisler in German) storming up behind them.
+Two of the most visible are the small churches of St. Johann and St. Magdalena.
+Their picturesque charm steals your breath as much as the backdrop of the Odle peaks (Geisler in German) storming up behind them.

 A Little Bit About Speck

 Speck’s roots go as far back as at least the 13th century when Tyrolean royal records first made reference to the ham.
-Preserving meat back then to ensure a lasting food supply required salting and smoking.
+Centuries ago, ensuring a lasting food supply required our ancestors to salt and smoke meat.

-South Tyroleans’ method of doing this evolved from blending traditional Northern European smoking methods with the outdoor curing practices of the Mediterranean.
-Making speck today continues following age-old principles of using “a little salt, a little smoke and lots of fresh mountain air”.
+South Tyroleans’ method of preservation arose from combining traditional Northern European smoking methods with the outdoor curing practices of the Mediterranean.
+Today, making speck continues following these age-old principles of using “a little salt, a little smoke and lots of fresh mountain air”.

 Prior to smoking, farmers add their individual touch to the specialty by rubbing a mix of various Alpine herbs on the pork.
 After roughly three weeks of smoking, the slab of ham is dried and hung to age for four to five months where it inhales deep breaths of fresh mountain air.